 Kayaks effortlessly glide across the water, seemingly with the smallest effort.
 With a smooth stroke, a touring boat can glide on and on and on.
 But on land, kayaks aren’t so elegant.
 Actually, they can be downright awkward.

 With a few tips and some practice, carrying a kayak won’t break your back.
-One person can maneuver a big boat with reasonable ease, and many people portage their boats regularly.
+One person can maneuver a big boat with reasonable ease, and many people portage their kayaks regularly.
 You don’t have to be a weightlifter to pick a kayak up.
-Most of these boats are built to be lightweight, so the biggest challenge is maneuvering their bulky shapes in tight spaces.
+The best lightweight kayaks are pretty easy to pick up but so the biggest challenge is maneuvering their bulky shapes in tight spaces.

 Are Kayaks Heavy?

-The weight of a kayak, and indeed how you will end up storing and handling it, is related to the material that it is built from.
-The lightest boats are easy to pick up, but they are also delicate.
+How much do kayaks weigh is a common question for first time buyers.
+The answer is all can affect a number of things like how you will end up storing and handling it.
+All this is related to the material that the kayak is built from.
+The lightest kayaks are easy to pick up, but they are also delicate.
 Lightweight carbon fiber or fiberglass hulls scratch easily on rocks or hard surfaces and, if dropped, they can crack.
 An average 15-foot composite boat like this weighs in at about 30-40 pounds.

 Most rotomolded plastic boats are heavier but also much hardier.
 They can take bumps and scrapes that come from being dropped accidentally or banged against obstacles.
 The average 11-foot plastic boat weighs about 50-60 pounds.

 As a general rule, you need to consider your boat’s weight before committing to a purchase.
 The boat shouldn’t be so heavy that you can’t move it on land.
 Awkward is one thing, but everyone needs to move theirs now and again.
 Think about where you’ll need to put your kayak and how far you might have to carry it.
 Do you need to lift it onto the roof of your car?